-The word onion comes from the Latin word unio, which means oneness, or union reflecting the onion’s many layers creating a single bulb.
-It is a union of many separate, concentrically arranged stratum.
+- The word onion comes from the Latin word unio, which means oneness, or union reflecting the onion’s many layers creating a single bulb.

-Some possible traditional uses of Raw Organic Onion Powder may include:
+Some possible health benefits and traditional uses of Raw Organic Onion Powder may include:

 Constituents of Dried Onion include:

-● Minerals: Potassium, Calcium, Iron, Magnesium, Phosphorus, Sodium, Zinc, Fiber
+- Minerals: Potassium, Calcium, Iron, Magnesium, Phosphorus, Sodium, Zinc

-Suggested use: Mix 1 tablespoonn in your favorite foods to enhance the flavor and nourishing qualities.
+Suggested use: Mix 1 tablespoon in your favorite foods to enhance the flavor and nourishing qualities.

 Botanical Name: Allium cepa.